 Morning: 5:00, 5:45, 6:30, 7:15, 8:00, 8:45, 9:30

 Evening: 5:00, 5:45

 Daycare is available for FREE during the 0845 class daily.

 It is our goal at GPP to ensure a safe and effective workout environment for those who visit our facility.
 This is our prime concern.
 Secondary to this, we will also make strides to make it convenient for those with small children to attend to them within our facility on a limited basis.
 This convenience is offered free of charge so long as the below guidelines are adhered to.

 Please note the following policies as they will be strictly enforced with no exceptions.

 1. Your child must be within your direct care at all times when they are within our facility.
-GPP does not provide child support and will not under any circumstances be responsible for your child.
+GPP does not provide child care (except at the 0845 class) and will not under any circumstances be responsible for your child.